MoisesHDAndrade/MoisesHDAndrade/README.md

 About Me:

-I'm a leading hand in the construction industry with a passion for software development.
-I have experience working with Python, Django, Flask, JavaScript, Vue, SQL, Linux, Git, HTML, CSS, and Bootstrap.
-My goal is to turn my passion for software development into a full-time profession, and I am dedicated to learning and working hard to achieve that goal.
+As a Project Supervisor in the construction industry, I bring a unique blend of hands-on leadership and a deep passion for software development.
+My technical expertise spans Python, Django, Flask, JavaScript, Vue, SQL, Linux, Git, HTML, CSS, and Bootstrap.
+I’m committed to transitioning my passion for software development into a full-time career, continuously learning and honing my skills to achieve this goal.

-In my free time, I enjoy reading about technology and staying up to date with the latest industry trends.
-I am always looking for new opportunities to collaborate with other developers and work on exciting projects.
-If you're interested in connecting, feel free to reach out to me!
+In my free time, I immerse myself in the latest technology trends and enjoy reading about advancements in the industry.
+I’m always eager to collaborate with fellow developers on innovative projects.
+If you’re interested in connecting or working together, feel free to reach out!
 <!-- ##### Working to turn a passion into a profession -->